+All leaders, adults and scouts are to be using Scoutbook for their email communications to ensure Youth protection.
 Troop email distribution lists are restricted for Troop business only.
 Unauthorized use of Troop email distribution lists is strictly prohibited.

-12.3 TroopTrack
+12.3 Scoutbook

-The Troop uses online\ TroopTrack Software (www.trooptrack.com) as the Troop database for managing Troop advancement, attendance, membership, etc. records.
+The Troop uses the BSA owned software tool Scoutbook (www. scoutbook.scouting.org) as the Troop database for managing Scout advancement, attendance, membership, etc. records.
 Access to the Troop's database is open to all scouts and parents.
-TroopTrack passwords are not publicly available.
+Scoutbook passwords are not publicly available.
 Access rights are managed by the Systems Administration Sub-Committee Chair or by the Committee Chair if urgent.